chudkowsky/howcryptoworksbook/Chapter_12_Governance_Token_Economics_DAO_Operations.md

 #### Retroactive Airdrops: Rewarding the Faithful

-Uniswap's 2020 airdrop remains the gold standard: 400 UNI tokens to every wallet that had ever used the protocol.
+Uniswap's 2020 airdrop remains the gold standard: 400 UNI tokens to most wallets that had used the protocol, with additional allocations for historical LPs and SOCKS users.
 It rewarded early adopters, created instant community ownership, and generated massive attention.
 The message was clear: "You helped build this protocol, now you own part of it."

 But airdrop design matters enormously.
-Uniswap's equal distribution (same amount to everyone) felt fair but didn't reward larger users proportionally.
+Uniswap's base allocation was flat per eligible address and didn't reward larger users proportionally.
 Later airdrops like ENS weighted distributions by usage, creating more nuanced incentive structures.
 Get the criteria wrong, and you reward farmers who gamed the system rather than genuine users.

 #### Liquidity Mining: The Mercenary Magnet

 "Yield farming" exploded in 2020 when protocols started distributing tokens to liquidity providers.
 Compound pioneered this by giving COMP tokens to anyone who borrowed or lent on the platform.
 Suddenly, providing liquidity wasn't just about earning fees—you also earned governance tokens that could be worth more than the underlying yield.

 Liquidity mining can bootstrap usage incredibly quickly.
-Compound's TVL exploded from $100 million to $2 billion in weeks.
+Compound's TVL jumped from roughly $100 million to over $600 million within a few days of COMP farming, reaching multi‑billion levels in the subsequent period.
 But it attracts "mercenary capital"—users who farm tokens and immediately sell them, providing no long-term value.
 The challenge is designing programs that attract sticky, committed users rather than extractive farmers.

 ### When Democracy Goes Wrong: The Dark Side of Token Governance